launchfort/flock/README.md

 ## Writing a Migration

-A migration is by default a Nodejs module that exports an `up` and `down` functions that accept a `QueryInterface` instance and return a `Promise`.
+A migration is typically a Nodejs module that exports an `up` and `down` functions that accept a `QueryInterface` instance and return a `Promise`.

 Where `QueryInterface` is the following